avidbots/flatland/docs/core_functions/models.rst

       # corresponds to Box2D joint types, applies to all joint types
     - type: revolute

       # required, name of the joint, unique within the body, applies to all
       # joint types
       name: rear_wheel_revolute

       # optional, default to false, specifies whether two bodies connected a
       # this joint should collide with each other, applies to all joint types
       collide_connected: false

       # optional, in the format of [lower limit, upper limit], if specified
       # confines the rotation of the joint within the limits, or it is free to
       # rotate 360 degrees otherwise, applies only to revolute joints
-      limits = [0, 0]
+      limits: [0, 0]

       # required, specifies the anchor point on each body, applies to all joint
       # types
       bodies:

           # required, name of a body from this body
         - name: rear_wheel

           # required, an anchor point w.r.t. the origin of the body
           anchor: [0, 0]

           # required, name of another body in the model
-        - name: base
+        - name: base_link

           # required, an anchor point w.r.t. the origin of the body
           anchor: [-0.83, -0.29]